In 2018, twenty Culver City business achieved Sustainable Business Certification, eight of whom achieved Certified Innovator status.

 Through active listening, creativity, collaboration, innovation, and designing beautiful places, the Cuningham Group aims to uplift the human experience by creating memorable and resonant environments for families, coworkers, friends, and neighbors to grow, work, learn, and thrive.

 The Cuningham Group’s program accomplishments include reducing their eco-footprint by switching their cleaning products to non-toxic and eco-friendly brands and installing high-efficiency aerators on all their faucets.
+Their hard work has earned them Certified Innovator status.

 At Eco-Dive Center, they believe that as scuba divers they have a unique responsibility to be advocates for the ocean.
 They strive to embody that mission in their everyday operations as a shop that sells top notch dive gear.
 Their Credo is to Explore, Educate, Observe, and Conserve in Primo Dive Gear.
 They host boat trips to rich kelp forests, offer scuba diving courses, and play an active role in community efforts to conserve and restore the environment.